 Invoice scams affect both businesses and individuals.
 Scammers send fake invoices requesting payment for goods or services that you didn't ask for or receive.
 They often say that the due date for payment has passed, or that your credit rating will be affected if they’re not paid.

-PC tech support scams are where scammers call people at home pretending to be from a well-known tech company like Microsoft.
+Tech-scam calls are where scammers call people at home pretending to be from a well-known tech company like Microsoft.
 They often request remote access to your PC or device claiming they need to repair an issue or install a software update.
 They do this to try and gain access to your private and financial information.

 Romance scams are where a scammer takes advantage of someone looking for a relationship online.
 Scammers will use dating sites and apps or social media to build a relationship with someone.
 Once they’ve gained the person’s trust, the scammer will start to ask for money, gifts or personal details that can be used to commit fraud.
 They often use fake profiles to make it harder to track them down.